amelielaroi/context-processing-lifespan/README.md

 # context-processing-lifespan
 Supplementary materials for paper: La Roi, A., Sprenger, S.A., & Hendriks, P. (2020).
 ERPs Reveal Increased Dependency on Linguistic
 Context due to Cognitive Aging.
-July 2019.
-Under review.
+Journal of Experimental Psychology: Learning, Memory, and Cognition, 46(7), 1226-1257.

+Last update: November 2, 2020

 [1a.
 Lmer analysis of mean voltages in 200-300 ms time window](./analysis_MAthesis_200-300_final.Rmd)